Jcbnunez/uvm-fqr/Practicums/Pract3_stats.md

 ## Data challenge 1.
 Is "this" a good use of my time?

 Imagine an orchard off Mount Mansfield.
-In this orchard you have discovered a very rare new species of insect that **appears** to be polyphenic at different altitudes.
+In this orchard you have discovered a very rare new species of insect :beetle: that **appears** to be polyphenic at different altitudes.
 Studying this insect could be great for your career!
 One minor problem... this insect is extremely rare you only have a very small window of time to do your sampling.
 Is it worth even trying?

 * Local farmers report seeing 1 insect every week.
 * You only have 1 hour every week to do field-work
 * You need at least 30 individuals for your study.
-* What is the probability that we will get 30 insects, or more, i.e., $Pr(X >= 30)$ during visit?
+* What is the probability that we will get 30 insects :beetle:, or more, i.e., $Pr(X >= 30)$ during visit?
 * What is the probability that we will get exactly 30 insects $Pr(X = 30)$ during your visit? (interestingly, these are two different questions).

 ### This is a Poission distribution issue! (yay!)